bjth/database-migrator/README.md

 ## Running in Docker

-1.  **Build the Image:** From the root of the repository:
+1.  **Build the Image:** (Optional, if not using pre-built from Docker Hub)
     ```bash
-    docker build -t migrator-runner -f src/Migrator.Runner/Dockerfile .
+    docker build -t bthdev/db-migration-runner -f src/Migrator.Runner/Dockerfile .
     ```
 2.  **Run the Container:** Mount your local migrations folder into the container and provide arguments.
+Use the image `bthdev/db-migration-runner:latest` (or a specific version tag).

     **Windows (PowerShell/CMD):**
     ```bash
     docker run --rm `
       -v C:\my-app-migrations:/app/migrations `
-      migrator-runner `
+      bthdev/db-migration-runner:latest `
       --type SqlServer `
       --connection "Your_Connection_String_Accessible_From_Container" `
       --path /app/migrations